Frequently Asked Questions

 Why choose Purtill Financial?

-Our firm's goal is to outperform in terms of investment returns by keeping costs low, choosing the best mutual fund and ETF managers, maintaining highly diversified, value-oriented global portfolios, and adjusting portfolio allocations as market situations change while working towards accomplishing your retirement goals.
+Our firm's goal is to perform well for you in terms of investment returns by keeping costs low, recommending mutual fund and ETF managers to maintain highly diversified, value-oriented global portfolios, and to adjust portfolio allocations as market situations change while working towards accomplishing your retirement goals.

 How do I find the right fee-only adviser?

 Some fee-only advisers specialize in preparing financial plans.
 If what you need is a good plan that you can implement on your own, choose a fee-only adviser who specializes in plan preparation.
-If you need ongoing investment help, make sure you choose fee-only advisers who are skilled and experienced in asset allocation, portfolio design, choosing investments, active investment management, and in generating above average returns for clients.
+If you need ongoing investment help, make sure you choose fee-only advisers who are focused on asset allocation, portfolio design, choosing investments, active investment management, and in generating returns for clients.

 How can I verify the credentials of an investment adviser?